redmvc/Discord-Channel-Bridge-Bot/README.md

 If you have any issues with this bot, feel free to add them to the Issue Tracker or DM `redmagnos` on Discord.

 ## Contributing
 I greatly appreciate contributions!
 If you want to help make this bot better, feel free to submit a pull request.
-Make sure your PRs focus on a single aspect and don't have scope creep.
+Make sure your PRs focus on a single feature or bugfix and don't have scope creep.
 This project follows PEP-8 guidelines with a column limit of 88.

 ### Git Commit Guidelines
-- Use present tense (e.g. "Add feature" not "Added feature")
+- Use present tense imperatives (e.g. "Add feature" not "Added feature")
 - Limit all lines to 72 characters or less.
 - Reference issues or pull requests outside of the first line.
   - Please use the shorthand `#123` and not the full URL.

-If you do not meet any of these guidelines, I'll poke you about it to fix them (unless I feel like fixing them myself).
+If you fail to meet any of these guidelines, I'll poke you about it to fix them (unless I feel like fixing them myself).

 ## License
 This project is licensed under the GNU General Public License v3.0 License.
 See the LICENSE file for details.